 SHOULDER SURFING involves looking over someone's shoulder, to get information.
 It is commonly used to obtain passwords, Personal Identification Numbers (PINs), security codes, and other similar data.

-Shoulder Surfing can also be done from a distance using vision enhancing devices such as binoculars.
-Cameras can also be installed in ceilings, walls, other fixtures or ATMs to capture the entry of security codes or PINS.
-It has become a much greater threat due to the prevalence of mobile phones equipped with cameras and video recorders.
+Shoulder Surfing can also be done using a mobile phone or from a distance using vision enhancing devices such as binoculars.
+Cameras can also be installed in ceilings, walls, other fixtures or ATMs to capture the entry of security codes or PINs.

 Tips to prevent Shoulder Surfing: